 This section describes the social characteristics of the Seattle-Tacoma-Bellevue MSA, which includes Pierce County, King County, and Snohomish County.
 Most Port related infrastructure is located in the City of Tacoma.
-The social characteristics that are assessed in this section include population, race, age, education, income, poverty, and unemployment.
+Social characteristics assessed in this section include population, race, age, education, income, poverty, and unemployment.